-The board of the Slocan Lake Gallery Society is actively engaged with the wider community of local organizations to streamline operations and to leverage activities and talents into a more effective delivery of community minded arts and cultural programming.
+The board of the Society is actively engaged with the community of local organizations with the goal of delivering of community minded arts and cultural programming.
 The board is a public body and opens the process to the general public to ensure that the community values are represented in the administration of the Gallery’s activities.

-The SLGS consists of elected directors: President, V.P, Secretary, Treasurer, as well as Directors-at-Large.
-We have an active membership and renewal happens each year at our AGM and through our yearly membership drive.
-All aspects of programming and events are managed by the Board of Directors and our membership on a volunteer basis.
+The Arts Council consists of elected directors: President, V.P, Secretary, Treasurer, as well as Directors-at-Large.
+All aspects of programming and events are managed by Board Members who act as Program Leads.

-Grants from BCAC, Columbia BasinTrust Community Initiatives, Columbia Kootenay Cultural Alliance (programs: 1, 2, 11), Regional District- Area H Recreation #6 grants, Kootenay Savings Community Foundation, Gaming Grants.
+Diversified Funding Sources include Membership Fees, Rental Revenues, Private donations , Admissions, Fund raising, and Grants ( BCAC, Columbia BasinTrust Community Initiatives, Columbia Kootenay Cultural Alliance (programs: 1, 2, 11), Regional District- Area H Recreation #6 grants, Kootenay Savings Community Foundation, Gaming Grants).